padrinobook/padrinobook/01-introduction.md

     $ rbenv install 1.9.3-p286

-This command will take a couple of minutes (why you will ask, you have perform the steps of the next chapter), so it's best to grab a Raider, which is now know as [twix](http://en.wikipedia.org/wiki/Twix "Twix").
+This command will take a couple of minutes, so it's best to grab a Raider, which is now know as [Twix](http://en.wikipedia.org/wiki/Twix "Twix").
 After everything runs fine, you have to run `rbenv rehash` to rebuild the internal rbenv libraries.
-The last step is to made Ruby 1.9.2-p290 available on your whole machine:
+The last step is to made Ruby 1.9.3-p286 available on your whole machine: